-Is trenching required?
+• Is trenching required?
 If yes, please provide location, dimensions and cubic yards.

-Additional trenching for this project will not be required for irrigation lines.
+Additional trenching for this project will be required for irrigation lines.
+All trenching will be refilled and restored back to prior condition.

-How much water will be used for construction, operation and maintenance?
+• How much water will be used for construction, operation and maintenance?
 What is the water source?